-It seems to be a common assumption these days that any DIY job or renovation needs to be carried out by a properly qualified person and that only a tradesman will do.
-In fact there are plenty of jobs which a novice DIYer can tackle and replacing kitchen cabinet doors is one of them.
-Doing it yourself can not only save you money, it will improve your self-esteem and give you a great kick-start for all those other jobs you have been putting off.
+It seems to be a common assumption these days that any DIY job or renovation needs to be carried out by a properly qualified person and only a tradesperson will do.
+In fact there are plenty of jobs which a novice DIYer can tackle.
+And replacing kitchen cabinet doors is one of them.
+Doing it yourself can not only save you money, it will improve your self-esteem.
+And give you a great kick-start for all those other jobs you have been putting off.

 A recent study carried out by an online tradesman checking site has discovered that four out of ten men in the UK will call a tradesman to do jobs around the house even if it is very basic.
 In fact many of these men also state that their partners will automatically hire a tradesman to do small jobs around the house – not even giving them a chance to have a go.

 Many of these men say that they simply have not been taught the required skills and that they lack the confidence or the time to try.
 Many also say they just cannot be bothered to learn the skills which are needed.

 The study revealed that 61% felt they couldn't fit a door and 47% said they wouldn't know how to fit a curtain rail.
 With statistics like this, it is easy to see why men (and women too) might be concerned that they don't have the necessary skills to fit new kitchen doors.
 But they needn't worry because this is one job which in the vast majority of cases does not need the services of a tradesperson.